fr0der1c/paperless-ngx-companion/README.md

 ## Installation

-Add this service to your existing Paperless-ngx docker-compose file, and make sure it is on the same network as Paperless:
+Add this service to your existing Paperless-ngx docker-compose file:

 ```yaml
 services: